fluid-project/infusion/README.txt

     FLUID-858  Portlet Columns load with no padding between them in IE7

 Pager:
-    FLUID-2329 The self-rendering mode of the Pager is not the default mode
+    FLUID-2880 Note that as a result of this JIRA, there will be significant changes to the Pager API FLUID-2329 The self-rendering mode of the Pager is not the default mode

 Reorderer: